 How to Remove Encryption from Ransomware Infected Files

 In addition to actively encrypting your files, your files can also be encrypted permissively by a ransomware virus.
-In this case, we suggest that you don't pay the ransom and use a data recovery software to recover the deleted original files by ransomware.
+In this case, we suggest that you don't pay the ransom and use EaseUS Data Recovery Wizard to recover the deleted original files by ransomware.
 In this way, you can remove the encryption.

-You need to understand that most of the computer virus encrypts files in three steps, like the screenshot below.
+You need to understand that most computer virus encrypts files in three steps, like the screenshot below.
 First, make an entire copy of all the files; second, delete all original files; third, encrypt the copy.
 That's why you see encrypted files as soon as your computer were virus-infected.